Best IT Workflow Automation Tools for Operations Teams February 2026

 Freshservice delivers cloud-based IT service management with built-in automation for common IT processes and workflows.
 Key features include,

-The cons of Freshservice are: AI capabilities functioning as basic add-ons rather than core intelligence woven throughout the solution.
-The system lacks conversational workflow automation, requiring employees to navigate separate interfaces instead of working within their existing communication tools.
+The main drawbacks of Freshservice are that AI capabilities function as add-ons rather than core intelligence.
+The system also lacks conversational workflow automation, requiring employees to navigate separate interfaces instead of working within their existing communication tools.

-The bottom line: Freshservice provides standard ITSM automation but doesn't eliminate the context switching that slows down request resolution for Slack-first teams.
+Freshservice provides standard ITSM automation, but doesn't eliminate the context switching that slows down request resolution for Slack-first teams.

 Moveworks